heapbytes/heapbytes.github.io/_posts/2022-02-10-SainyaRanakshetram.md

 ## Solutions

-The web challenges were intermediate level, some of the web attacks I exploited here were sql injection, Rate Limit Bypass, jku claim misuse, etc
+Since the server hosting the challenges is down, i have uploaded only some challenges solution.
+The web challenges were from easy to intermediate as well as expert level, some of the web attacks I exploited here were `sql injection`, `Rate Limit Bypass`, `jku claim misuse`, etc

 ###  SQLi